faniereynders/dotnet-sdk-helpers/README.md

 ## Windows

-1. Clone or download the repo on a desired location
+1. Clone or download the repo to a desired location
-2. From within Administrator CMD prompt, run **`dotnet .net`**
+2. From an Administrator CMD prompt change directory to the repo location
+2. Run **`dotnet-.net.cmd`**

 ## Mac